YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The same number can be reasonable in one case and irresponsible in another.
 The logic behind the number matters more than the number alone.
 If a patient only remembers the number, they may shop for the biggest one.
 If they understand the reasoning, they can judge the plan more intelligently.

-The donor area is a limited permanent resource.
+The donor area is a limited surgical resource.
 It must provide hair for the current surgery, possible future hair loss, and sometimes repair work if a previous surgery was poor.

 Photos can sometimes show obvious weakness, such as thinning above the ears, a narrow safe zone, retrograde loss, scars, or visible patchiness.
 But many donor concerns are more subtle.
 A donor area can look acceptable in a photo and still be limited when examined closely.

 Before surgery, density, hair caliber, safe extraction zones, contrast, hair direction, scalp condition, and donor stability all need evaluation.
-A patient should not think of the donor area as just the back of the head.
+The donor area is not just the back of the head.
 It is the foundation of the whole operation.

 A strong donor area does not mean unlimited surgery.
 It only means the surgeon has more room to plan carefully.
 Even in a strong donor, extraction should be distributed intelligently.
 In a weak donor, the plan may need to be smaller, more conservative, or postponed.